adamlilith/fasterRaster/README.md

 * Robert Hijman's [`terra`](https://cran.r-project.org/package=terra) package and Edzer Pebesma's [`sf`](https://cran.r-project.org/package=sf) package are good places to start if you are not familiar with doing GIS in `R`.
 * Roger Bivand's [`rgrass`](https://cran.r-project.org/package=rgrass) package allows users to call any `GRASS` function with all of its functionality, which in some cases is far beyond what is allowed by `fasterRaster`.
-* The [GRASS GIS](https://grass.osgeo.org/) website is authoritative and contains the manual on all the `GRASS` functions used in this package and more.
+* The [GRASS](https://grass.osgeo.org/) website is authoritative and contains the manual on all the `GRASS` functions used in this package and more.
 * The Wiki on [how to run `GRASS` in `R` or `R` in `GRASS`](https://grasswiki.osgeo.org/wiki/R_statistics/rgrass) will help you to become a power-user of `GRASS` in `R`.

 # Citation